What-Should-I-Eat/WSIE/ReadMe.md

 ## Database
 The database is a NoSQL MongoDB called `WSIE` (What Should I Eat?).
 It contains one collection called `Users`.

+## Nginx
+Nginx is used as a reverse proxy and enables both the client and server to be accessed via a single host variable, which is currently set to `localhost:8080`.
+Internally, the client runs on port `3000` and the server runs on port `3001`.

 ## Software Architecture
 The following diagram shows the software architecture of the application.